 (Considering grasscloth wallpaper?
 Read my experience with grasscoth wallpaper).

 My overall goal was for everything to be pretty for your eyeballs, but practical for ‘dem kids!
-Because it is a dark navy dining room, I also wanted to incorporate lots of white to let the light bounce around.
+Because it is a dark navy blue dining room, I also wanted to incorporate lots of white to let the light bounce around.

 How Our Navy Dining Room Came Together